Hakon/reefpoints/_posts/2012-06-21-lessons-learned-six-month-of-running-dockyard.md

 ### Kick off ###

 We charge for this.
 Currently it is $1000.
-We sit down the client and will run through what they want soup to nuts.
-We'll development and design on hand for this meeting.
+We will sit down the client and will run through what they want soup to nuts.
+We'll have development and design on hand for this meeting.

 ### Design Phase ###